Plan Your Visit

 General Admission and Taylor Planetarium Pricing

-Museum Member Pricing Details
+Museum Member

 Museum Discounts

 • As a member of a science center or museum participating in the ASTC Travel Passport Program, you are eligible for complimentary general admission for two adults plus children or grandchildren under the age of 18.
 Please pack your membership card.
 MOR is not required to grant benefits to visitors who forget their cards.
 Make sure Museum of the Rockies is not located within 90 miles of your home residence or the science center or museum you belong to.
 This distance is measured as a linear radius, not a driving distance.
-ASTC Passport participants wishing to view a show in the Taylor Planetarium will cost $3 per non-member (age 3+), effective May 27, 2023.
+ASTC Passport participants wishing to view a show in the Taylor Planetarium will cost $3 per non-member (age 5+).

 • We offer a 10% AAA general admission discount with a valid AAA membership card.